Mahadevan2005/AI_Email_Assistant/README.md

    - Displays machines in a sortable, paginated table.
    - Filters machines by OS type and issue status (e.g., unencrypted disk, outdated OS).
    - Highlights machines with potential issues for easy identification.
+## Architecture & Flow

+1. **E-mail-Assistant-Extension**
+   - Integrates directly with Gmail service in the browser.
+   - Captures email content and sends it to the backend for processing.
+   - Generates reply directly in the email composer.

+2. **Email-Assistant (Spring Boot + Gemini API)**
+   - Exposes REST API endpoints for email drafting, summarization, and rewriting.
+   - Handles communication with the Gemini API.
+   - Manages request validation, security, and rate-limiting.

+3. **Email-Assistant-React**
+   - Allows users to access MailPilot from any browser without installing the extension.
+   - Provides customization for tone and generate replies.

 ---